-Date and Time this form was completed:

-Date and Time this form was completed and handed to the DSL:

-Your details

-Full name

-Position

-Signature

 If you have used additional sheets to complete this record of concern, please staple them to this form and write the number of additional sheets here:

 This form should be completed with the Designated Safeguarding Lead

 Action Taken by Designated Safeguarding Lead, to include the record of any referral made to a statutory body, detailing which statutory body, when the referral was made and to whom, any request made for further information, any request for further investigation and advice about what follow up, such as a strategy meeting, is planned.
 Where the allegation is about a member of staff or a volunteer, action taken including involvement of HR.
+Also record here if, as DSL, you decide not to make a referral to a statutory agency and record your reason for not doing so.

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026

 Name of DSL

 Signature

 Date and time

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026